|

 inscription.
 The rest was decoded shortly after.

-OK, what did Darius write about?
+What did Darius write about?

-In a nutshell, Darius wrote about what
+In a nutshell, Darius wrote about his royal doings from 522 until 520 BC, which included killing

-and other rebels, sitting on the throne all day and keeping his
+and other rebels, and keeping his

 empire organized.